Sathya 2

-Sathya 2 is a 2021 Indian Tamil television drama, starring Ayesha in a dual role with Vishnu in the lead roles.
+Sathya 2 is a 2021 Indian Tamil television drama, starring Ayesha Zeenath in a dual role with Vishnu in the lead roles.
 It aired from 25 October 2021 to 9 October 2022 on Zee Tamil and streamed on ZEE5 digital platform.
 It is a sequel series of Sathya.

 The series premiered along with Oru Oorla Rendu Rajakumari, by ending their first seasons on 24 October 2021 and starting the second seasons on the next day 25 October 2021.

 Synopsis

 Prabhu banishes Sathya from house blaming her as the cause for the abortion, but the truth is that, Prabhu brutally hit Sathya by his car, that caused the abortion (though Prabhu is unaware of this, and Sathya hide this truth).

 5 years later

 Prabhu returns from Mumbai.
 He meets Sathya's lookalike, Nithya.
 Soon, He meets Sathya and ignores her due to misunderstanding.
 Eventually, Prabhu finds the truth about Sathya's abortion and regrets his deeds.
 Thus, Sathya and Prabhu reunite and remarry.

 Later, Sathya joins to police force as a S.I officer with Prabhu's help.
 Prabhu's aunts, Nirmala and Devika try to separate them, but in vain.
 The area's former MLA, Gajendran tries to create riots for become next MLA, but Sathya foils his plan, leading to start a rivalry between them.
 Gajendran puts Prabhu jailed on false charges.
 Sathya bails Prabhu out and nominates his name for MLA election with Gajendran.

 Prabhu wins the election and becomes MLA, making Gajendra furious.
 Sathya reveals her pregnancy to Prabhu, delighting him.
 To celebrate Prabhu's victory, she organizes a feast.
 Gajendran, along with his henchmens' Rohan and Mani, plots to kill Sathya during the feast.
 However, Nithya learns about their plan, comes in Sathya's disguise and sacrifices her life.
 Shattered, Sathya burns Gajendran, Rohan and Mani to death.